Home Help for families Information & advice Health & medical information All about diagnosis Support when your child does not have a diagnosis

-Our online community is a safe and trusted space where you can talk to other parents about anything and everything that affects you and your child – from medical conditions to healthcare, holidays and higher education.
+Our private Facebook group is a safe and trusted space where you can talk to other parents about anything and everything that affects you and your child – from medical conditions to healthcare, holidays and higher education.

 Syndromes Without A Name (SWAN) UK is a national network for families with children with undiagnosed genetic conditions, which is run by the Genetic Alliance UK.

 Finding your way around the NHS can seem confusing, especially if your child needs to be seen by lots of different health…

 Is your child having difficulty meeting certain milestones?
 We can help.